 SLEEP IS AN ENEMY OF BREAD

-The Parables were “Kingdom Messages,” but also had moral applications for our livelihood.
-The enemy sowed weeds among the wheat while “everyone was sleeping” (Mt.
-13:25).
-The five foolish virgins went to sleep unprepared and missed their own wedding (Mt.
-25:1-13).
-The disciples slept during the crucial time when their Lord was betrayed and arrested (Mt.
-26:36-46).
+The Parables were “Kingdom Messages,” but they also had moral applications for our livelihood.
+The enemy sowed weeds among the wheat while “everyone was sleeping” (Matthew 13:25).
+The five foolish virgins went to sleep unprepared and missed their own wedding (Matthew 25:1-13).
+The disciples slept during the crucial time when their Lord was betrayed and arrested (Matthew 26:36-46).
 Twice the guards slept at the secret passage to Sardis when the Persians and later the Syrians surprised the Lydians (W.B. pp. 68-70).
 History has many Trojan Horses disturbing man’s slumbers and sleep.

 My father had peculiar habit of disturbing our sleep.
 He would go somewhere in the morning and return at supper time then sent us back into the field to pick weeds that had sprouted over night.
 He would do that several times a week before we boys and hired hands would do it before father came home.
 We could only pull weeds when their roots were small and we kept the weeds out of the grain field.
 During harvest time, we were not allowed to sleep as long as the weather permitted.
 We slept when it rained and even in the morning before the sun dried the grain field.
 The year I went to Canada and worked on a large farm, I could not finish harvesting.
 The small farmers did but the large ones had to let the snow cover the crop and they could recover some grain in the spring.
 The extremely cold weather made it possible, but it was not returning as much as a small farmer did who cooperated with the weather.